woodyx218/private_vision/README.md

 * nn.Conv3d (this work)
 * nn.Linear (4D; this work)

+For unsupported modules, an error message will print out the module names and you need to mannually freeze them to not require gradient.

-These modules allow us to train most of the models from `timm` (this list is non-exclusive):
+As a consequence, we can privately train most of the models from `timm` (this list is non-exclusive):
 ```python
 ...
 ```